 From time to time, weaknesses are discovered in computer programs and applications, such as web browsers.
 These weaknesses can be exploited by virus writers and hackers to gain access to computers.
 To fix these weaknesses, software publishers regularly release ‘patches’.

-To check for patches and updates you should visit the publisher’s website regularly, typically their ‘Download’ section.
-Generally, the latest versions of an operating system family (like Microsoft Windows) or browser (like Internet Explorer, Google Chrome, Apple Safari, etc) have the most up-to-date security features.
+Ensure your browser and operating system are set to automatically update so you don’t miss out on important security patches.
+This is typically the default setting for modern software, but refer to your software supplier if you have any doubts.
+You can also check for patches and updates yourself by visiting the publisher's website, typically their 'Download' section.
+Generally, the latest versions of an operating system family (such as Microsoft Windows) or browser (such as Internet Explorer, Google Chrome, Apple Safari, etc) have the most up-to-date security features.

 Microsoft users can update Windows by clicking ‘All Programs’ on the ‘Start’ menu on their computer and then selecting ‘Windows Update’.